 SURI also operates a take back scheme for its brush heads (in the UK and USA).
 It comes with a prepaid mailer so that you can send the brush heads back for recycling once you are done with them.

-See our SURI toothbrush review on our UK site for more details.
+See our SURI toothbrush review for more details.

 Foreo Issa 2